FourThievesVinegar/solderless-microlab/docs/operation.md

-# Operating the Microlab
+# Operating the MicroLab

 ## Setting it up

-This section describes how to assemble a complete but disassembled Microlab.
+This section describes how to assemble a complete but disassembled MicroLab.
 If you need to build one from scratch, see: [assembly.md](assembly.md) and the docs for the various major components

 **TODO: instructions for this and other sections:**
 - Assembly of modules and Reactor Unit housing.